-More than 130 FLNA gene mutations have been identified in individuals with periventricular heterotopia, a condition in which nerve cells (neurons) do not move (migrate) properly during the early development of the fetal brain leading to seizures and other neurological problems.
-Most of these mutations result in a protein that is too short and cannot perform its function, which makes the cytoskeleton disorganized and impairs the attachment (adhesion) of cells to one another.
-Impaired adhesion alters the lining of the fluid-filled cavities near the center of the brain (the ventricles), which is where neurons develop.
+Hundreds of FLNA gene variants have been identified in individuals with periventricular heterotopia, a condition in which nerve cells (neurons) do not move (migrate) properly during the early development of the fetal brain leading to seizures and other neurological problems.
+Most of these variants result in a lack of filamin A protein, which makes the cytoskeleton disorganized and impairs the attachment (adhesion) of cells to one another.
+Impaired adhesion alters cells that line the fluid-filled cavities near the center of the brain (the ventricles), which is where neurons develop.
 Disruption of this lining prevents the movement of neurons to the surface of the brain.
 Neurons that do not migrate properly during development form clumps (nodules) around the ventricles, resulting in the signs and symptoms of periventricular heterotopia.

 In some cases, variants result in the substitution of one protein building block (amino acid) for another amino acid in the protein sequence.
 These variants may result in the production of a partially functional protein, sometimes causing a milder form of the disorder.More About This Health Condition

 X-linked cardiac valvular dysplasia

 Variants in the FLNA gene have been found to cause X-linked cardiac valvular dysplasia, a condition characterized by abnormally thick heart valves.
-Most of these mutations change single protein building blocks in the filamin A protein.
+Most of these variants change single amino acids in the filamin A protein.
 These variants likely alter the shape of the protein, impairing its ability to bind to actin and other proteins.
-As a result, the cell cytoskeleton is weakened and valve cells as well as the extracellular matrix are disorganized.
+As a result, the cell cytoskeleton is weakened and valve cells and the extracellular matrix are disorganized.
 The cells are not positioned properly within the valve, so the valve becomes malformed.
 In addition, the cells' decreased ability to change shape impairs the valves' ability to open and close when the heart pumps blood.
 It appears that excess proteins are produced in the abnormal extracellular matrix, causing the valves to become thickened and further impairing their ability to open and close normally.